OuterTune/OuterTune/README.md

 ## Building & Contributing

-We are looking for contributors, translators, and maintainers!
-If you would like to help out, or just wish to build the app yourself, please see the [building and contribution notes](CONTRIBUTING.md).
+Just wish to build the app yourself, please see the [building and contribution notes](CONTRIBUTING.md).

 ### Submitting Translations